go-to-k/image-scanner-with-trivy/README.md

 const imageScanner = new ImageScannerWithTrivyV2(this, 'ImageScannerWithTrivy', {
   imageUri: image.imageUri,
   repository: image.repository,
-  // If vulnerabilities are detected, the following `ECRDeployment` will not be executed, deployment will fail.
+  // If vulnerabilities are detected, the ECRDeployment will be blocked
-  // Note: This option only works when `failOnVulnerability` is `true` (default).
   blockConstructs: [ecrDeployment],
 });
 ```